zeuslawyer/microservices-architecture-course/project1/README.md

 Each project represents a discrete chunk of code, and stages in the learning journey.

+Each stage of the course is also reflected in a branch, whose name should correlate with the folder associated with each stage in the course.

 #### `Project 1`

 This is a made-from-scratch react front end, with multiple backend services (separated out to mimic microservices).
 The app is meant to simulate a blog/NewsFeed type scenario with Posts and Comments.
 It is **extremely** basic and crude, and only intended to illustrate the challenges in true production-grade challenges presented by microservices.